MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 ####  9.3.2. <a name='Designrecommendations-1'></a>Design recommendations
 - The initial version will be sourcing local gas fees from the local Staking stock. **If the local Staking stock is not sufficient for gas fees, the chain will be set inactive**.
 - Future versions will maintain a distributed treasure manager to provide local gas spending.

+### Auxiliary descriptions of the architecture

+#### Deposit / Withdraw - deposits and rewards mixed 1:1
+- We maintain a variable $deposits$ per user.
+- Alice's $deposits$ is now 170 stable coins.
+- Alice deposits 30 stable coins,
+    - Her $deposits$ increases by 30 to become 200.
+    - Her total LP token increases by some amount of LP token that is calculated to be the share of 30 in the system's resulting renewed Staking stock.
+- When she wants to withdraw with 20 LP tokens
+    - We first find she has a total 100 LP tokens
+    - Decrease her $deposits$ by 200 * 20 / 100 = 40 stable coins
+    - Return the withdrawal assets to her, say 120 stable coins, which is a mix of deposits and rewards
+    - We know she withdraws 40 principal deposit, together with 120 - 40 = 80 rewards
+- **Now, the performance fees = 80 * 10% = 8 stable coins.**
+- This means the withdrawal amount is forced to be a 1:1, which is not numerical but proportional, mix of original/principal deposits and rewards generated by staking/compounding them.
+- The system will not serve other mix ratios but 1:1, because a ratio is meaning less as $deposits$ and rewards are all mixed and work together with constant compounding.